 Yet migraines are never in the news, they aren’t ranked particularly highly on the lists of diseases that need cures or causes of poverty.
 They are amongst the most debilitating non-life threatening conditions humanity can suffer from but they get almost no attention.
 It is as if having a bad headache doesn’t count as an acceptable disease, deserving of attention.
 Sufferers of migraines know differently.

 Those symptoms should be immediately familiar to anyone who’s ever had a migraine, and that was 2,500 years ago.
 They have been consistently described in medicine ever since.
 The problem is that nobody understood what they were or what caused them.
-Hippocrates advocated drug therapy with hellebore but thought migraines were the result of an “imbalance in the humours”.

 This view didn’t change very much until the 17th century when slightly less inaccurate theories were put forward.
 Blockages in blood vessels or blood vessels were found in some migraine patients when they underwent an autopsy, and this was linked, not unreasonably, with their condition.
 The descriptions of what migraines are became more accurate but they didn’t have the technology to explore the causes.